-While many teachers have embraced social websites (twitter, facebook, Google+) to engage students outside of the classroom and expand opportunities for learning, the vast majority of teachers have had little to no exposure to the social website with the most users in the world: Sina Weibo, China’s most popular microblogging website.
-Given the growing number of Chinese students in western universities and high schools, knowledge of Weibo (pronounced “way-bwuh”) is essential – if you work with Chinese students, Weibo is without a doubt the best way to extend learning outside of class.
+While many teachers have embraced social media to engage students outside of class, the vast majority of teachers have had little to no exposure to the social website with the most users in the world: Sina Weibo.
+Given the growing number of Chinese students in western universities and high schools, knowledge of Weibo (pronounced “way-bwuh”) is an essential tool to extend learning outside of class.

 The below is not a guide to using Weibo (setting up an account, posting, following people, etc).
 Others have already written excellent guides (such as Bill Bishop’s “Inside Sina Weibo” presentation), and I have no desire to reinvent the wheel.
 Instead, I’d like to make some suggestions on how to use the website based upon my own experiences using Weibo with my own students.